otrv4/otrv4/otrv4.md

 participant but cannot transfer this knowledge to a third party.

-Once an OTRv4 channel has been created, all messages transmitted through this channel are confidential and integrity is protected.
+Once an OTRv4 channel has been created, all messages transmitted through this channel are confidential and their integrity is protected.

 If key material has been compromised, previous messages are protected.
 In this case, future messages are protected in future ratchets only.